rwaldron/Sublime-JSLint/README.md

 How to use?
 -------------

+- If you are using Ubuntu install "notify-send" command line:

+	apt-get install libnotify-bin

+- If you are using OSX install "growlnotify" command line:

+	Download the latest Growl version from http://growl.info/downloads, inside the .dmg file, go to "Extras" folder and install "growlnotify.pkg".

 - Make sure you update the "node_path" and "notification_command" on your system to the right paths.
 If you are using the default installation of OSX and Ubuntu they should work fine.

 	{